-The Banking Group calculated operational risk capital using the Advanced Measurement Approach ("AMA") as required by BS2B as well as the standardised approach set out in BS2A, taking the higher of the two.
+The Banking Group calculated operational risk capital using the standardised approach set out in BS2A, subject to a minimum value of \$600 million.

 Market risk

 The table below shows market risk end of period and peak end-of-day capital charges.